 I believe I am called to pray for Baroness Dorothy Thornhill (Mayor of Watford), David Gauke (MP for where I live), my Queen, Theresa May, President Trump, Kim Jong-un, António Guterres – and others.
 Praying for them does not mean I agree with them.
 It simply means I acknowledge they are sons and daughters of God just as much as me.

-If we spent as much time praying for these people as grumbling about their decisions we would see the… Click To Tweet
+If we spent as much time praying for these people as grumbling about their decisions we would see the Gospel spread more rapidly.
+Click To Tweet